nginxinc/nginx-asg-sync/README.md

 * The `region` key defines the AWS region where we deploy NGINX Plus and the Auto Scaling groups.
 * The `api_endpoint` key defines the NGINX Plus API endpoint.
 * The `sync_interval_in_seconds` key defines the synchronization interval: nginx-asg-sync checks for scaling updates every 5 seconds.
+* The `cloud_provider` key defines a cloud provider that will be used.
+The default is `AWS`.
+This means the key can be empty if using AWS.
 * The `upstreams` key defines the list of upstream groups.
 For each upstream group we specify:
   * `name` – The name we specified for the upstream block in the NGINX Plus configuration.
   * `autoscaling_group` – The name of the corresponding Auto Scaling group.